hackupc/guides-page/_pages/guide/sponsor.md

 ### How can I join Slack?

-When the event approaches we will send you an invitation link so you can join the slack and start talking with the hackers!
+When the event approaches we will send you an invitation link, so you can join the slack and start talking with the hackers!
+Please set a profile picture, once that is done our bot `BieneBot` will send you a picture with a filter of your company, that will help hackers to reach you if they want to talk with you.

 ### Will there be food and drinks?